Quinny18/Tinkering-Graphics---Team-3/README.md

 Luke created the base code, while Isaac made the assets and got the program to run.
 Luke then optimised and polished the code to a much more presentable fashion.

 #4 was done by Luke and Isaac
 Luke created the base code then optimised and polished the code to a much more presentable fashion.
+Issac

-#5 was done by Joe.
+#5 was done by Joe and Luke.
+Joe made the code and optimised it.
+Luke added a simple user interface.

 Instructions:
 Python Version 3.7 is required - as well as visual studio 2017